JohnTheBlindMilkman/SlurmJobMonitor/README.md

 # Slurm Job Monitor

-Slurm Job Monitor (SJM) is a script-like program which sole purpose is to monitor jobs run on the SLURM scheduler at GSI.
-Currently the program only supports monitoring standard DST analysis at HADES.
-If you wish to expand this functionality submit a pull request (this will need a lot of restructurisaition of the code, just be warned).
+Slurm Job Monitor (SJM) is a TUI script-like program which sole purpose is to monitor jobs run on the SLURM scheduler at GSI.

 ## Dependencies